bocadilloproject/aiodine/README.md

 > **Tip**: synchronous provider functions are also supported!

+Providers are available in two **scopes**:

+- `function`: the provider's value is re-computed everytime it is consumed.
+- `session`: the provider's value is computed only once (the first time it is consumed) and is reused in subsequent calls.

+By default, providers are function-scoped.

 ### Consumers

 Once a provider has been declared, it can be used by **consumers**.
 A consumer is built by decoratinga **consumer function** with `@aiodine.consumer`.
 A consumer can declare a provider as one of its parameters and aiodine will inject it at runtime.